yesman234/Scrape/README.md

 To Run simply download
 run "npm install"
+    "npm i express"
-then run "mongo" in your terminal to start your mongo server &  Finally  "Node server.js"
+then run "mongo" in your terminal to start your mongo server on the backend.
+&  finally  "Node server.js"